Alberta, Canada Sports Betting Sites 2021

 Alberta Land-Based Sportsbooks & Locations

 Currently, Alberta does not have any land-based sportsbooks located in the province.
 Sport Select WCLC tickets are sold at licensed retailers throughout the province.
-That figures to be changing with the advent of single-sports betting in Alberta.
+That figures to be changing with the advent of single-sports betting in Alberta on Aug.
+27.

 Alberta, CA Online Sportsbooks

-As Alberta launches single-sports betting, players can anticipate that all the leading North American licensed and regulated sports betting sites will be looking to grab a share of the Alberta marketplace.
+As Alberta looks set to launch single-sports betting from Aug.
+27, players can anticipate that all the leading North American licensed and regulated sports betting sites will be looking to grab a share of the Alberta marketplace.

 Establishing a reputation throughout North American as a daily fantasy sports operator, DraftKings quickly pivoted to sports betting when it was legalized across the USA in 2018.
 The company has confirmed that it will be arriving in Canada in a big way when single-sports betting launches.